Q. What are high risk substances?

 Q. What types of locations are eligible for high risk substances testing?

-Per Biobot’s current protocol, eligible sampling locations are wastewater treatment plants, or other sampling location types (e.g., pump stations) with regularly available data on volumetric flow rate.
+Per Biobot’s current protocol, eligible sampling locations are wastewater treatment plants or other sampling location types (e.g., pump stations) with regularly available data on volumetric flow rate.
 Flow rate data are necessary to characterize dilution rates (i.e., how quickly a substance may become diluted in wastewater), which affects the estimation of biomarker quantity.
 If you have questions about specific locations and whether flow data is complete, reach out to support@biobot.io.

 Q. What is the recommended sampling cadence for high risk substances testing?

-It is recommended to sample twice weekly.
+Biobot recommends sampling twice weekly.
 You can also collect a weekly sample, but it is helpful to have additional data points to capture variation in substance use across the week.

 Q. What are the recommended sampling days for high risk substances testing?